measuredco/puck/CONTRIBUTING.md

 - TypeScript
 - CSS Modules
-- Turbo repo for efficient monorepo scripting
+- Turborepo for monorepo tooling
 - Yarn for package management and release automation
 - Next.js for demo applications